 For most applicants, no supplementary essay will be necessary and this space can be left blank.

 In this response, you could focus on any clinical, research or science related experiences that you have not already covered in detail in your personal statement that would reveal your commitment to a career in medicine.
 Again, this essay is also optional, but by responding to it you will be demonstrating your interest in the BUSM Program.
 Using a copy of your resume/CV or a timeline of your life experiences could assist you in deciding what to write about in this response.
 Be strategic in your selection—covering information that you have not yet discussed that will highlight your strengths as an applicant.

 |AMCAS Application Due||November 1, 2012|

-|Secondary Application||*December 1, 2012 (Strong recommendation: Submit within two weeks after receipt.)|
+|Secondary Application||*January 3, 2013 (Strong recommendation: Submit within two weeks after receipt.)|

-|Interviews Conducted||September 17, 2012 to February 1, 2013|
+|Interviews Conducted||Early October 2012 to Mid-February 2013|